juliendbg/json_to_csv/README.md

 # JsonToCsv

-A small Ruby lib aiming to convert JSON files composed of arrays of objects (all following the same schema) to a CSV file where one line equals one object'.
+A small Ruby lib aiming to convert JSON files composed of arrays of objects (all following the same schema) to a CSV file where one line equals one object.

 This project has been developed as a job interview technical test.